DMASCoreDeclan/keyboard-shortcuts/README.md

 ## Accessibility improvement
-The color pickers support these colors working together and were color picked from the original HERO Keyboard Image.
+The colour pickers support these colours working together and were colour picked from the original HERO Keyboard Image.

 ### HTML Validation Results:
 This is my Code Institute Project 1 assignment.
 This sites 5 pages have been validated with (https://validator.w3.org/).